MSkall/Models/Maya/README.md

-# My models made with Maya 2016
+# Models From CSCI 281 Using Maya 2016

 Contents of folders:
 - "Phantasm_Ball" : 3D model of phantasm ball